Naruto4u/Asteroids-Videogame/Project_Proposal.md

 ## 1. App Idea
 Describe your game idea in a few sentences.
 What is the overall concept of your game?

-Ship Havoc is a topdown shooter remix of the game asteroids instead of only
+Ship Havoc is a topdown shooter remix of the game asteroids instead of only shooting asteroids with the goal of getting as many points as possible your ship is getting attacked in the middle of an asteroid belt enemies rarely drop gold forcing you to choose between attacking the enemys pursuing you or harvesting gold by breaking asteroids to buy upgrades.
+Space can be used to overclock (aka a speed boost)

 ## 2. Target Audience
 Who is this game designed for?
 Be specific—age group, gaming experience, and interests.

-Example: This game is aimed at teens (ages 12-18) who enjoy strategy and puzzle games.
-It will appeal to players who like problem-solving and adventure-based gameplay.
+This game is mainly designed for 10+ however there are no issues with playing under this age it shouldn't require much gaming experience and this games targets those who like topdown shooters and rouge likes

 ## 3. Goals and Vision
 What are the client’s goals for the game?
 What do they want to achieve with this project?